KDE/digikam-doc/post_processing/metadata_editor.rst

 Credits
 ~~~~~~~

-This view records copyright information about the item.
+This view supports editing of credit and copyright information about the item.

-    - **Byline**: this checkbox allows to edit the names of content creators.
-Multiple text entries limited to 32 characters can be append to the list.
+    - **Byline**: this checkbox allows you to edit the names of content creators.
+Multiple text entries limited to 32 characters can be appended to the list.
-    - **Byline Title**: this checkbox allows to edit the titles of content creators.
-Multiple text entries limited to 32 characters can be append to the list.
+    - **Byline Title**: this checkbox allows you to edit the titles of content creators.
+Multiple text entries limited to 32 characters can be appended to the list.
-    - **Contact**: this checkbox allows to edit the persons or organization to contact.
-Multiple text entries limited to 128 characters can be append to the list.
+    - **Contact**: this checkbox allows you to edit the persons or organization to contact.
+Multiple text entries limited to 128 characters can be appended to the list.
-    - **Credit**: this checkbox allows to edit the content provider.
+    - **Credit**: this checkbox allows you to edit the content provider.
 This field is limited to 32 characters.
-    - **Source**: this checkbox allows to edit the original owner of content.
+    - **Source**: this checkbox allows you to edit the original owner of the content.
 This field is limited to 32 characters.
-    - **Copyright**: this checkbox allows to edit the necessary copyright notice.
+    - **Copyright**: this checkbox allows you to edit the necessary copyright notice.
 This field is limited to 128 characters.

 .. figure:: images/metadata_editor_iptc_credits.webp
     :alt: